How to crochet a flat circle

 Because I like to look beneath the surface, I want to get into the maths of why I have given these numbers.
 Understanding why it works the way it does will help you to make adjustments based on your own crochet style.

-Just like with my approach to hat sizing, I have gone back to some basic school geometry for this one.
+Just like with my approach to hat sizing, I have gone back to some school geometry for this one.

 I’m going to walk through an example of how you can calculate the number of stitches you need to start with, based on your gauge.
 That way you can tailor your project to your own tension.